Learn why an enterprise wiki is one of the easiest ways to share and organize internal company information.

 An enterprise wiki is there to prevent this from happening.

 An enterprise wiki is like your organizations's own private Wikipedia.
 It brings all your company information together in one place, acting as your team's single source of truth.
-It is also often referred to as a corporate wiki, an internal wiki, or an internal knowledge base.
+It is also often referred to as a corporate wiki, a company wiki, an internal wiki, or an internal knowledge base.

 Like all wiki software, an enterprise wiki is designed around the idea of crowdsourcing knowledge.
 It's created and collaboratively maintained by the employees who are encouraged to regularly contribute new content and help keep it up-to-date.